br3ndonland/dotfiles/README.md

 - [Media](#media)
 - [Science](#science)

-## Installation
+## Overview

+### What

-Dotfiles are application configuration and settings files.
+This repo contains dotfiles, which are application configuration and settings files.
 They frequently begin with a dot, hence the name.
+Dotfiles are compatible with Linux and macOS.

+### Why

+- **Make developer environments automated and disposable**.
+[Disposability](https://12factor.net/disposability) is an important concept in [infrastructure-as-code DevOps](https://www.terraform.io/intro/use-cases#disposable-environments), [serverless computing](https://www.cloudflare.com/learning/serverless/what-is-serverless/), [CI/CD](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions), and more recently, [in-browser development environments](https://docs.github.com/en/codespaces/overview).
+Why aren't developers applying automation and disposability to their own computers?
+With an automated disposable developer environment, setup of a new machine is fast and easy.
+This approach is also liberating - I can purchase a new computer (or wipe an existing one), run _bootstrap.sh_, and be up and running again in no time.
+- **Know when and why settings change**.
+I not only know what tools and settings I'm using, but when and why I chose the tools and settings.
+This has been particularly important for VSCode, because settings change (and [break](https://github.com/microsoft/vscode/labels/bug)) frequently, and it helps to record troubleshooting info in the Git log.
+- **Learn new skills**.
+I learn skills, like shell scripting, that are useful and don't go out of date quickly.
+I wouldn't know shell as well if I didn't work on my developer environment.
+I learn these skills by tinkering a little bit at a time, in an unstructured way.
+It's time I might not otherwise be writing code.

+### How

 This dotfiles repository is meant to be installed by _[bootstrap.sh](bootstrap.sh)_.

 _bootstrap.sh_ is a shell script to automate setup of a new macOS or Linux development machine.
 It is _idempotent_, meaning it can be run repeatedly on the same system.
 To set up a new machine, simply open a terminal and run the following command: